 In addition the study found that charge lag decreased by approximately 75 percent while administrative productivity increased dramatically.

-Given the overall positive findings of the internal study, MD Anderson continued its system roll-out to nearly 1200 clinician end-users who enjoyed access to medaptus on both devices and via EMR interoperability via workstations.
-In mid-2008, the organization expanded its relationship with medaptus by implementing Infusion Charge Capture to 100 nurses who deliver 200 infusions daily as well as Tech Charge Capture to approximately 25 departments that deliver outpatient services.
+Given the overall positive findings of the internal study, MD Anderson continued its system roll-out to nearly 1200 clinician end-users who enjoyed access to medaptus on both devices and via EHR interoperability via workstations.
+In mid-2008, the organization expanded its relationship with medaptus by implementing Infusion Charge Capture to 100 nurses who delivered 200 infusions daily.

 In early 2016, MD Anderson completed its installation of Epic.
 Even with Epic in place across the massive campus, the facility has retained medaptus for Infusion Services Charge Capture, in an interoperable manner within the Epic system.
 This installation allows nurses to complete clinical documentation in Epic and then access the medaptus Infusion Worksheet with preserved patient context.